javiervidrua/javiervidrua.github.io/_drafts/2020-12-10-draft-security-of-software-systems.md

 ### SNORT

-Snort is an IDS (Intrusion Detection System), specifically a NIDS, and it's got filters, rules, abnormal events detector and a module for making reports and managing alarms.
+Snort is an IDS (Intrusion Detection System), specifically a NIDS.

+It's got filters, rules, abnormal events detector and a module for making reports and managing alarms.

 ## 01 - Introduction